electerious/Lychee/readme.md

 Updating is as easy as it should be.
 [Update &#187;](docs/md/Update.md)

+### Build

+Lychee is ready to use, right out of the box.
+If you want to contribute and edit CSS or JS files, you need to rebuild Lychee.
+[Build &#187;](docs/md/Build.md)

 ### Keyboard Shortcuts

 These shortcuts will help you to use Lychee even faster.
 [Keyboard Shortcuts &#187;](docs/md/Keyboard Shortcuts.md)